How to Grow a Green and Healthy Eco-Friendly Lawn

-However, as in Europe, most Americans – especially the working-class – remained more concerned with the practical utility of their yards.
+However, as in Europe, most Americans – especially the working class – remained more concerned with the practical utility of their yards.
 Why grow useless grass when you can raise small livestock or vegetables on your property?

-This changed after the second World War, when technology invaded the American suburbs in the form of the lawn mower.
+This changed after the Second World War when technology invaded the American suburbs in the form of the lawn mower.
 You no longer needed to hire a team of workers to maintain a luscious expanse of turf.
 With a lawnmower, the working-class husband could do it all over the weekends.
 That was when America went full-on crazy for green, carpet-smooth grass in suburban front and back yards.

-Tips on Growing an Environment-Friendly Lawn
+Tips on Growing an Eco-Friendly and Lush Lawn

 But is there really no compromise between a healthy lawn and caring for the environment?
 Is there no eco-friendly way to raise lovely, close-cropped turf in our yards?